-‘Chrisley Knows Best’ Star Savannah Chrisley Shuts Down Bullies Following Serious Auto Accident — Insists She Wasn’t Texting Prior To The Wreck
+‘Chrisley Knows Best’ Star Savannah Chrisley Shuts Down Bullies Following Serious Auto Accident, Insists She Wasn’t Texting Prior To The Wreck

 Chrisley Knows Best star Savannah Chrisley was in a serious – and terrifying – car accident a week ago.
 Unfortunately, the Chrisley Knows Best star was not greeted with the compassion, love, and support she likely expected from her fans.

-Instead, Savannah Chrisley was attacked and ridiculed by internet bullies claiming she must have been texting while driving and that she wouldn’t have been so seriously injured if she had actually been wearing her seat belt.
+Instead, Savannah Chrisley was attacked and ridiculed by internet bullies who claimed she must have been texting while driving and that she wouldn’t have been so seriously injured if she had been wearing her seat belt.

 Is there any truth to these bold claims people were making about Savannah Chrisley’s accident?
 More importantly, how does she feel about the claims being made about her serious wreck?

-During an exclusive interview with PEOPLE, Savannah Chrisley shut down the claims internet bullies were making regarding her car accident and how it must have happened.
+During an exclusive interview with People, Savannah Chrisley shut down the claims internet bullies were making regarding her car accident and how it must have happened.

-As PEOPLE had previously reported the Chrisley Knows Best star was recovering from a broken vertebrae and pain all over her body after the serious car wreck.
+As People previously reported, the Chrisley Knows Best star was recovering from broken a vertebra and pain all over her body after the serious car wreck.
 A few days after the auto accident, Savannah Chrisley took to Instagram to update her fans on how she was doing.
-She described the past few days – following the wreck – as “some of the toughest days”.
+She described the first few days following the wreck as “some of the toughest days.”

 I can truly say that I now FULLY understand the meaning of this quote…the past couple of days have been some of the toughest days for me.
 And I truly think that God has made them so difficult because I began straying away from Him and His word…I got in a car accident early Monday morning because my floor mat had gotten stuck behind my pedals so I looked down for a brief second to try and get it out of the way and then I realized that I was headed straight towards the guardrails….I tried to over correct but it didn't help.
 As soon as I hit the guardrail my airbags came out and because of the airbags and seatbelt the injuries weren't near as bad as they could have been.
 But what I do remember is going in and out of consciousness screaming for help and cars just continued to pass.
 It felt like I had been laying there for at least twenty minutes begging for help.
 And then a man stopped and ran over to me and got the police my way…so thank you to the amazing man that stopped and helped me as everyone else was passing.
 I have no idea who you are but thank you…I could never repay you for your act of kindness.
 Also…to all of you hurtful people that are saying that I deserved it and got what was coming for me…you need Jesus and I'll help by praying for you.
 And to all of those who are being supportive…I thank you very much.
 It means the world.
 The next month or so I will be recovering from a broken vertebrae which has caused numbness in my hands and fingers and pain all throughout my neck, back, and shoulders.
 While recovering physically I'm going to take time to recover spiritually and mentally as well.
 I want to be the best version of myself possible and that will happen.
 We all make mistakes…all that matters is how we learn and grow from them.
 I truly believe that God has used this situation to open my eyes to what is truly important in life and to put my focus back on Him in order to live the right life and be unbelievably happy.
 So right now I just want to say thank you again…love you all ❤️ -SFC-